Apple Watch faces

 The best part about these Apple Watch faces is that none of them are permanent.
 If you tire of starring at the a layout, you can always swap it out by pressing down on the face and sliding through the gallery.

-Just don't expect any Android phone, new or old, to work with the iWatch.
-Android Wear can't connect to Apple's devices, and we expect Apple to return the favor.
+Just don't expect a Android phone to ever work with the Apple Watch.
+There are hints of Android Wear compatibility for iOS, and even if it pans out, we don't expect Apple to return the favor.